Sonnentierchen/forschungsprojekt/mrcnn_coco/README.md

 **IMPORTANT** The script computes masks in the shape of the bounding box to have any masks present and make the network run.
 This calls for further action to prevent the weights from changing towards these wrong masks.
 That's why at the beginning of the mask head branch a keras stop gradient node was inserted.

+_Unfortunately, at the beginning of the experiments with the VUFO 400 dataset, the conversion function was faulty.
+See the experiments in the README of `mrcnn_vufo`.
+This error was corrected for the VUFO 1500 dataset._

 ## Inference

 The following section explains how to perform inference with the code in `/mrcnn_coco/`, i.e. run the network on images.